 In summary, the results of the audit indicated that approximately 80% of patients receive good quality care, but that in the remaining 20% care is substandard.
 We are also aware, from previous smaller departmental audits and from the literature, that there are occasional catastrophes both within emergency departments and in hospital.
-This is a condition that can and does occur on the wards and is not exclusively an emergency 'Once a septic patient has been identified, they should be managed as an urgent priority.'
+This is a condition that can and does occur on the wards and is not exclusively an emergency department problem.
+Another striking feature was the variation between hospitals, and this is a common finding in our audits that we have been conducting for ten years.
+The development of the standard and the audit was the Clinical Effectiveness Committee addressing these very issues.

+'Once a septic patient has been identified, they should be managed as an urgent priority.'